 Some of the statements in this report describing your Company's objectives andexpectations expressed in good faith may constitute forward looking statements'within the meaning of applicable laws and regulations.
 Actual results might differmaterially from those in the event of changes in the assumptions/ market conditions.

-The Directors wish to convey their gratitude and appreciation to all the employees ofyour Company for their valuable contribution during the year.
-They also wish to place onrecord their appreciation of your Company's customers shareholders investors bankersagents suppliers distributors and other business associates for their cooperation andsupport.
+The Board of Directors wish to convey their gratitude and appreciation to all theemployees of your Company for their valuable contribution during the year.
+They also wishto place on record their appreciation for the customers shareholders investors bankersagents suppliers distributors and other business associates for their cooperation andsupport.

 | ||On behalf of the Board |